exoplanet-dev/exoplanet/joss/paper.md

   of many special functions required for exoplanet data analysis.
-These include the spherical geometry for computing orbits, some exoplanet-specific distributions for eccentricity [@kipping13b; @vaneylen19] and limb darkening [@kipping13], and exposure-time integrated limb darkened transit light curves.
+These include the spherical geometry for computing orbits, some exoplanet-specific distributions for eccentricity [@kipping13b; @vaneylen19] and limb darkening [@kipping13], and exposure-time integrated limb-darkened transit light curves.
 - `exoplanet-core`[^exoplanet-core] provides efficient, well-tested, and
   differentiable implementations of all of the exoplanet-specific operations that must be compiled for performance.
 These include an efficient solver for